-Photographic store and scanning The storage policy may include a requirement for photographic or scanned records of stored items to be made.
+Photographic store and scanning

+The storage policy may include a

+requirement for photographic orscanned

 records of stored items to be made.

-This process could also provide a useful way to build the digital database of the Sunshine Coast heritage collections.
-Scanning could include 3d scanning of objects.
+This process could also provide a useful

+way to build the digital database of the

+Sunshine Coast heritage collections.

+Scanning could include 3d scanning of

+objects.